-- 5. The concession holder must use internally weighted longlines with an integrated weight of at least 50g/m. - 6.
-A bird exclusion device (BED) designed to discourage birds from accessing baits during the hauling of longlines must be deployed to the extent allowed by prevailing weather conditions.
-Guidelines for a BED are given in Annex 25-02/B of CCAMLR CM 25-02 (2018). - 7.
-The concession holder may use trawl methods to target Patagonian Toothfish and Mackerel Icefish (Champsocephalus gunnari) from 1 December to 30 November but must not fish for Mackerel Icefish using mid-water trawl gear during the period 1 February to 31 March in any year. - 8.
-The concession holder must not use any means or device which would obstruct or diminish the size of the meshes of trawl gear. - 9.
-The concession holder shall ensure trawl nets are cleaned prior to shooting to remove items that might attract birds. - 10.
+- 8. The concession holder may use trawl methods to target Patagonian Toothfish and Mackerel Icefish (Champsocephalus gunnari) from 1 December to 30 November but must not fish for Mackerel Icefish using mid-water trawl gear during the period 1 February to 31 March in any year. - 9.
+The concession holder must not use any means or device which would obstruct or diminish the size of the meshes of trawl gear. - 10.
+The concession holder shall ensure trawl nets are cleaned prior to shooting to remove items that might attract seabirds. - 11.
 If three (3) or more seabirds are caught and killed by mid-water trawl gear used under this concession in a fishing season, the concession holder: - a. must immediately cease fishing using mid-water trawl gear during daylight hours (i.e. during the period after nautical dawn and before nautical dusk); and - b. may only fish using mid-water trawl gear during the hours of darkness between the times of nautical twilight (i.e. during the period after nautical dusk and before nautical dawn) for the remainder of that season.